 For short-term detoxification and the cognitive/physical fitness benefits of sobriety, I’d love to be able to take periodic sobriety breaks without going through torturous withdrawal effects.

-As you’re reading this, be aware that reflexive defensiveness and denial are signs of addiction.
-If you are immediately attacking this article and the research, that could be an indication you are indeed addicted, but afraid to admit it.
+As you’re reading this, be aware that defensiveness and denial are signs of addiction.
+If in your mind you’re immediately attacking this article and the research, that’s an indication you are indeed addicted, but afraid to admit it.

-Take a look at the following info, and the video embedded in this article, and you’ll have the data you need to make wise choices about your marijuana use:
+Take a look at the following info, and the video embedded in this article, and you’ll have the data you need to make wiser choices about your marijuana use:

 Cannabis Addiction and the Brain: a Review

 Cannabis is the most commonly used substance of abuse in the United States after alcohol and tobacco (Carliner et al. 2017).
 In the US, cannabis use increased from 4% to 9.5% between 2001 and 2002 and 2012–2013 and the prevalence of Cannabis Use Disorder (CUD) increased from 1.5% to 2.9% in the same time (Hasin et al. 2015).